E-Sid/scripts/README.md

 ## General Instructions
 - In all the files.
 You can type the entry (numerical number) and press ENTER (Return)
+- If you do not have a compiler for the scripting language used, you can use an online compiler via a web browser as [JDoodle](https://www.jdoodle.com/) or [Tutorials Point ](https://www.tutorialspoint.com) and select the scripting language of your choice.

 ## Instructions for GNU/Linux Bash Shell Script on GNU/Linux, BSD, MacOS-X or Haiku
 - In Bash shell TTY, or terminal either in GNU/Linux, BSD, MacOS-X, or Haiku start terminal